iccaving/icccsite/template.md

 Thumbl: filename including extension of image in photoarchive folder to display as the left thumbnail on the main index page

 Thumbr: same but the right thumbnail

+Status: Set this to "draft" if you don't want it to appear on the site yet

 delete this before posting because it will appear as a html comment